alh1m1k/gosingl/README.md

 # Gosingle

-gosingle generate module level singleton based on the chosen structure or interface.
+gosingle generate module level singleton based on the chosen structure or interface (map slice or array defined as type also supported).
 ## Installation

 ```sh